patractlabs/substrate-contracts-book/src/en/europa/wasm_backtrace.md

 europa --tmp # run europa in normal way
 ```

-Then in the `wasm_error` part of europa's Japanese, there will be a line number in the original code corresponding to the crash stack:
+Then in the `wasm_error` section of Europa's log, the line number in the original code corresponding to the crash stack will appear.

 ```bash
 wasm_error: Error::Trap(